LienFinance/lien-zinc-RD/README.md

 ## (4)

-Query command can get the storage of contract
+Query command can get the all the data stored in a contract

 Check the balance of your LBT/SBT